Green Line Coaches

-Green Line is a commuter coach brand in the Home counties of England.
-The trademark is owned by Arriva, with services operated by Arriva Shires & Essex and Reading Buses.
+Green Line is a long standing commuter coach brand in the Home counties of England.
+The trademark is owned by Arriva, with services operated by Arriva Herts & Essex.

 Green Line had its origin in the network of coach services established by the London General Omnibus Company (LGOC) in the 1920s and 1930s, being absorbed into the London Passenger Transport Board in 1933.
 After World War II, the network was part of London Transport Executive/London Transport Board, and from 1970 to 1986 was operated by London Country Bus Services.

 History

 Early history

 Green Line Coaches Limited was formed on 9 July 1930 by the LGOC, which from 1927 had built up a network of coach services from London to towns up to 30 miles away, comprising 60 vehicles on eight routes.
 These services were largely started in response to the emergence of numerous small independent operators, often running single routes.
 As well as express services operated by LGOC, some were run by subsidiary companies such as East Surrey Traction & Autocar Services and some on LGOC's behalf by the National Omnibus & Transport Company.
 The Green Line livery and fleetname was rolled out across the existing express services, differentiating these from LGOC's red service buses.

 New services quickly followed, with the number of routes increasing to 27 by October 1931 and the number of coaches to 275.
 Green Line also began to acquire some of its independent competitors.
 The laying over of coaches in central London began to create congestion, so, to relieve this, some routes were linked to form cross-London services, and a short-lived coach station was opened in Poland Street, Soho at the end of 1930.

 On 1 July 1933, Green Line passed to the new London Passenger Transport Board and competing services within the London Passenger Transport Area were absorbed into the network.
 Various vehicles of numerous different types were inherited, and much effort was made in replacing these with a standardised fleet of vehicles from late 1936.
 Poland Street coach station was closed, and almost all routes were linked to run across London.